Table of Contents

 Our Priority

-Promote continued growth in effective, culturally relevant curriculum and instruction.
+Promote continued growth in curriculum and instructional practices

 Why is this a priority?